Savepeter2/Savepeter2/README.md

 ❤️ I also love creating blog posts about my solutions to Hackerrank/Scratascratch medium/hard difficulty SQL interview questions, Python and Power BI.
     Check it out: [Medium](https://medium.com/me/stories/public)

-👨‍🏫 I’m currently learning about data engineering and look forward to building more interesting projects in the niche.
+👨‍🏫 I’m currently curious and learning about data engineering.
+I look forward to building solve more problems in the niche.

 👯 I’m looking to collaborate with clients, and data professionals in solving more interesting problems that provide value.